Production Finance Market

 PFM is open to international feature film projects with a production budget over €1m.

-Micro Market is open to European feature film projects with a production budget under €1m.
+New Talent strand (formerly the Micro Market) is open to feature film projects with a production budget under €1m.

 What to expect

 The Market launches with a keynote speech delivered by an industry leader.
-Past speakers have included Ben Roberts, director of BFI Film Fund, Michael Barker, co-president of Sony Pictures Classics, Alison Thompson, managing director of Sunray Films, and Bertrand Faivre, producer and founder of The Bureau.
+Our 2017 Keynote address was lead by Elizabeth Karlsen from Number 9 Films.
+Past speakers have also included Ben Roberts, director of BFI Film Fund, Michael Barker, co-president of Sony Pictures Classics, Alison Thompson, managing director of Sunray Films and Danny Perkins, UK CEO of STUDIO CANAL.

 This streamlined schedule enables producers to meet many more financiers than usually possible.
 Delegates can also attend expert panel sessions discussing new developments in film.